flashbots/builder/README.md

     --builder.no_bundle_fetcher    (default: false)
           Disable the bundle fetcher

+    --builder.rate_limit_duration value (default: "500ms")
+          Determines rate limit of events processed by builder; a duration string is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m" [$FLASHBOTS_BUILDER_RATE_LIMIT_DURATION]

+    --builder.rate_limit_max_burst value (default: 10)
+          Determines the maximum number of burst events the builder can accommodate at any given point in time. [$FLASHBOTS_BUILDER_RATE_LIMIT_MAX_BURST]

     --builder.relay_secret_key value (default: "0x2fc12ae741f29701f8e30f5de6350766c020cb80768a0ff01e6838ffd2431e11")
           Builder local relay API key used for signing headers [$BUILDER_RELAY_SECRET_KEY]